seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 **Getting a speaker (device) information**

-HKWControlHandler maintains the list of speaker internally.
-Each speaker information can be retrieved by specifying the index in the table, or by specifying the index of group and the index of member inside of the group.
+HKWControlHandler maintains the list of speakers internally.
+Speaker information can be retrieved by specifying the index in the table, or by specifying the index of group and the index of member inside of the group.

 **Get the speaker information from the table**

-You can retrieve a speaker information (as DeviceInfo object) by specifying the index in the table.
+You can retrieve speaker information (as DeviceInfo object) by specifying the index in the table.

 .. code-block:: java